krake747/hangar-747/k8s/README.md

 deploying applications to a local cluster.
 This helps me build a strong foundation in container orchestration by providing hands-on experience with Kubernetes resources and deployment strategies.

+## Reflections

+As a fullstack developer, diving into Kubernetes is essential for my workflows.
+I need to be able to build and deploy the web applications I create.

+For this project, I focused on understanding core Kubernetes concepts like namespaces, deployments and services.
+Deployments run app containers.
+They ensure apps are always running.
+Services expose my deployments so other parts of your app can reach them.

+- SkyOps is the external-facing API created as a `NodePort` service.
+- SkyHelp is an internal microservice created as a `ClusterIP` service.

+For internal communication Services get DNS names like `skyhelp.hangar.svc.cluster.local`.
+This allows SkyOps to call SkyHelp securely within the cluster.

+There are still more advanced topics like Helm charts, operators, and cluster management that I need to explore further.

+I mostly followed standard Kubernetes patterns to deploy the SkyOps and SkyHelp microservices in this repo.
+Setting up ingress for external access while keeping SkyHelp internal-only was a good lesson in service communication.

+Adding namespace isolation and proper resource limits expands my knowledge on production-ready deployments.
+The local development setup with Minikube and K9s made experimentation much easier.

 ## Installation

 We recommend using the automated script from root folder for installation: